US-Russian dual citizen arrested for treason, accused of collecting funds for Ukraine | KRDO

 US-Russian dual citizen arrested for treason, accused of collecting funds for Ukraine

-(CNN) — A US-Russian dual citizen has been arrested in Russia on charges of treason for allegedly collecting funds for Ukrainian organizations and openly supporting Kyiv.
+(CNN) — The US State Department said Tuesday it was aware of a US-Russian dual citizen arrested in Russia on charges of treason for allegedly collecting funds for Ukrainian organizations and openly supporting Kyiv.

 “Since February 2022, she has proactively collected funds in the interests of one of the Ukrainian organizations, which were subsequently used to purchase tactical medicine, equipment, weapons and ammunition by the Ukrainian Armed Forces,” the FSB said in a statement released Tuesday.

+State Department spokesperson Matthew Miller told reporters Tuesday the US has not been granted consular access to the woman but “we will pursue it in all matters where a US citizen is detained.”

+Russia does not recognize dual citizenship and “considers them to be Russian citizens first and foremost,” Miller said, “so oftentimes we have a difficult time getting consular assistance.”

-It also accused the woman of taking part in “public actions in support of the Kyiv regime” while in the US.
+The FSB also accused the woman of taking part in “public actions in support of the Kyiv regime” while in the United States.

 “Operational search activities and investigative actions continue.
 The court chose a preventive measure in the form of detention for the accused,” the statement added.

-CNN has contacted the US Embassy in Moscow and the US State Department for comment.

-Moscow has detained several US citizens in recent years, some of whom have been exchanged for Russian prisoners held in Western countries.
+Moscow has detained several US citizens in recent years, and the woman’s arrest came on the same day that the Moscow City Court upheld American journalist Evan Gershkovich’s extended pre-trial detention until March 30.

-The FSB arrested American journalist Evan Gershkovich, a reporter for the Wall Street Journal, in Yekaterinburg in March last year on charges of espionage, which he, his employer and the US government have strenuously denied.
+Gershkovich, a reporter for the Wall Street Journal, was arrested in Yekaterinburg in March last year on charges of espionage, which he, his employer and the US government have strenuously denied.

-The Moscow City Court on Tuesday rejected Gershkovich’s lawyers appeal and has upheld his pretrial detention until March 30.

 “Having considered the appeal against the decision of the Lefortovo District Court of Moscow to extend the period of detention in relation to Evan Gershkovich, left the court decision unchanged and the appeal was not satisfied,” the court said.